 The burden of proof in a Nebbia hearing is on the Defendant and his/her family to prove that the bail funds or collateral come from legitimate, honest sources.
 The reasoning behind placing the burden on the Defendant in a Nebbia hearing is the belief that the Defendant is in a better position to prove the legality of the assets.
 If the State had the burden of proof, the Defendant’s release could be delayed, as the prosecutor would have to gather all relevant and discoverable evidence to investigate the source of the funds.

 Nebbia hearings are particularly common in and fraud cases, as the court is concerned that the bond money or collateral is coming from the very narcotics sales or fraudulent schemes that the Defendant is being charged with.
 However, Nebbia hearings may come up in any criminal matter to ensure that the bond or conditions imposed will reasonably assure the defendant’s presence at trial.
 Typically, the government will object to collateral being used, like real estate or cash, to post a bond if the United States Attorney believes that the collateral is from criminal activity or money resulting from criminal activity.
 For example, if a house was paid for with cash and the charge in the case is distribution of narcotics or firearms, the government may believe the cash used to purchase the home was proceeds from the sale of the illegal goods or drugs.
 The person posting the collateral or the defendant will have to come forward with proof that the funds derived from a legal source.

 What can I do to get help?

-You can call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation and confidential case evaluation at (248) 263-6800.
+You can call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation and confidential case evaluation at (248) 263-6800. or fill out a Request for Assistance form online and we will contact you.
 Government prosecutors are tough and well trained and so are the Michigan Criminal Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C.